grindytech/openmark-cairo-contracts/README.md

 ## License

-OpenMark Contracts for Cairo is released under the [MIT License](LICENSE).
+OpenMark Contracts for Cairo is released under the [GPL-3.0 license](LICENSE).